 The Healthy Communities in PA Task Force combines the expertise of health and planning professionals to discuss the best ways to encourage healthy communities design implementation in Pennsylvania.
 The Healthy Communities in PA Task Force was created with the assistance of a CDC Partnerships in Community Health Planners4Health grant from the national American Planning Association (APA).

-- In person or Pennsylvania specific healthy community design events are available on our website calendar.
+In person or Pennsylvania specific healthy community design events are available on our website calendar and listed below.

-- Upcoming webinars on healthy community design are listed at http://plan4health.us/events/
+Upcoming national webinars on healthy community design are listed on Plan4Health website More Events

 In Person Events

 Despite public health’s increasing focus on how environments impact health, our ZIP codes remain a more accurate determinant of health than our genetic codes.
 Join the Pennsylvania Department of Health for a conversation about how we can work together to create conditions that allow all members of our communities to live healthy lives.

 2017 PA Greenways and Trails Summit